The Games we Play and the

 How one learns as a child to please, to play games and use masks.

 The realization that what you love most doesn't belong to you, nothing belongs to you.
 You are merely passing through.
-The anguish every time love is lost, but to come to the understanding that it is essential in the quest to find dependable trustworthy men.
-(Or is it revenge?)
+The anguish every time love is lost, but to come to the understanding that it is essential in the quest to find one's soulmate.
 So many highs and low to reach equilibrium to learn that men and woman are equal.
 Balance brings happiness and fulfilment.

 How embracing pain can relieve hurt.
 How you need to be pruned to grow.
 Illness and injury will shape your life.
 How you choose to be in a prison as a child.
 If you are unexpectedly freed, a new prison gets chosen.

 How social status can deceive.
 How role models and father figures which you adore, put on a pedestal, look up to for guidance turn out to have feet of clay and betray you.
 How one can lift your child high, but have no foundation.

 Your guardian angel who's sole self appointed purpose was to protect you, still failed to do so.
 How history will repeat itself to complete the circle